 Its convenience to Frankfurt makes the town, and the castle, a popular place both for overnight stays and for day trips.

-There is plenty of history around here and you’ll find other other castles and historical sites around but no hotel quite like the Schönburg Castle Hotel.
+There is plenty of history around here and you’ll find other castles and historical sites around but none quite like Schönburg Castle Hotel.

 Its location is stunning; it is a real towering fortress overlooking the lush, green Rhineland countryside.
 The building itself is beautiful, a classic German fairytale like castle that has an abundance of medieval atmosphere and mystery.